- Speaker #0

 - Speaker #1

-The morning was golden and still. but Mira's thoughts churned with the weight of yesterday's conversation.
+The morning was golden and still, except for the birds singing to welcome with the weight of yesterday's conversation with Grandma Eden and the memory of the women, the book, and the wind chimes.
 Just then, a knock at the door interrupted her thoughts.
-Mira opened it, pleasantly surprised to see Grandma Eden standing there, her blue shawl draped over her shoulders, eyes warm with quiet wisdom.
+Mira opened the door, pleasantly surprised to see Grandma Eden standing there, her eyes warm with quiet wisdom.

 - Speaker #2